kube-rs/website/docs/controllers/admission.md

 }
 ```

-!!! note "`JsonSchema` vs `KubeSchema`"

-    This macro generates `schemars` `JsonSchema` derive macro for the provided structure.
-Keep in mind that using the `KubeSchema` derive macro replaces `JsonSchema` derive, and specifying both will cause a conflict.*

-The `x_kube(validation = ...)` macro uses a `Rule` structure underneath.
-A `Rule` can be constructed with builder pattern, allowing users to extend the validation with a `message` to distinguish specific validation error and alternative [reasons](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#field-reason) via `reason`, as well as a `field_path` for detailed json path to the invalid field value.
+The `x_kube(validation = ...)` macro uses the [Rule] structure underneath.
+This can be constructed using the builder pattern, allowing users to extend the validation with a `message` to distinguish specific validation error and alternative [reasons](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#field-reason) via `reason`, as well as a `field_path` for detailed json path to the invalid field value.

-Alternatively, the rule macro can be constructed from a string or a tuple of two strings.
+Alternatively, the rule can be constructed implicitly from a string or a tuple of two strings.
 The first string represents the validation rule, and the second string is the message assigned to the rule.

 To write CEL expressions consider using the [CEL playground](https://playcel.undistro.io/).
 There are more examples in the [CRD Validation Rules announcement blog](https://kubernetes.io/blog/2022/09/23/crd-validation-rules-beta/) and under [kubernetes.io crd validation-rules](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules).

 ### `x_kube(merge_strategy = …)` attribute

+This `x-kubernetes` extension flag controls the [Kubernetes SSA merge strategy](https://kubernetes.io/docs/reference/using-api/server-side-apply/#merge-strategy) from our [MergeStrategy] enum and facilitates the structuring of lists and maps in a specific format.

 ```rust
 #[derive(KubeSchema)]